MarioGarciaMX/BitcoinPriceDemo/README.md

 ### Dependencies ###
-    You will need to install pyspark and delta-spark: pip install pyspark delta-spark matplotlib You may also need to configure your spark environment to include the delta-spark jar files.
+    You will need to install pyspark, delta-spark and matplotlib: pip install pyspark delta-spark matplotlib You may also need to configure your spark environment to include the delta-spark jar files.